Dimer algebras, ghor algebras, and cyclic contractions: Preliminaries

 If in addition $A$ is a finitely generated module over its center, then $\tau$ classifies all simple $A$-module isoclasses of maximal $k$-dimension \cite[Proposition 2.5]{B7}.
 Specifically, for each such module $V$, there is some $\mathfrak{b} \in \operatorname{Max}B$ such that

 where $av := \tau(a)v$ for each $a \in A$, $v \in (B/\mathfrak{b})^d$.
-If $A$ is nonnoetherian, then $\tau$ may characterize the central geometry of $A$ using the framework of depictions \cite[Section 3]{B4}; this relationship is used to study the central geometry of nonnoetherian homotopy and dimer algebras in \cite{B6}.
+If $A$ is nonnoetherian, then $\tau$ may characterize the central geometry of $A$ using the framework of depictions \cite[Section 3]{B4}; this relationship is used to study the central geometry of nonnoetherian ghor and dimer algebras in \cite{B6}.

-We will show that for a homotopy algebra $\Lambda$, the homomorphism $\tau_{\psi}: \Lambda \to M_n(B)$ is an impression (Theorem \ref{impression prop}.1).
-Furthermore, a dimer algebra admits an impression if and only if it equals its homotopy algebra (Corollary \ref{cr}).
+We will show that for a ghor algebra $\Lambda$, the homomorphism $\tau_{\psi}: \Lambda \to M_n(B)$ is an impression (Theorem \ref{impression prop}.1).
+Furthermore, a dimer algebra admits an impression if and only if it equals its ghor algebra (Corollary \ref{cr}).